rantahar/introduction-to-mpi/_episodes/10-testing_parallel.md

 > or environments.
 > In solution to the exercise we added both tests to the same group and
 > used cmocka_run_group_tests to run both tests.
-> The tests share some setup, resulting in repeated code.
+>
-> Using a Setup and a Teardown function the solution would be
+> Test groups also share setup and teardown functions.
 >
 >~~~
 >#include <stdarg.h>